-How to Find the Leak
+How to Find a Leak in a Pool

 - Filter tests.
 If you don’t have a clue where the leak might be, start by determining whether it’s before or after the filter system.
 Fill the pool, mark the level, and get the filter system going.
 After 24 hours, check the level and measure how much water you’ve lost.
 Refill the pool to the initial level, then turn off the filter.
 Wait another 24 hours and measure the level again.
 More water lost with the filter on means the leak is past the impeller.
 More water lost with the filter off means a leak before the impeller.
 Same water loss either way means structural damage.

 - Testing the ground.
 If the test shows a plumbing problem, you can test the soil for increased moisture, which will likely indicate the place along the line where the leak is located.
 If you don’t perceive any increased moisture or just don’t want to bother with all that, call a pro.
 Either way, expect some digging.

 - Food dye.
 If you suspect a structural problem and believe a certain area of the pool to be the source of the leak, you should dive in with a tub of food dye.
 Wait until the water settles around you and squirt the food dye in the direction of the suspected leak.
 If there seems to be a suction process, i.e. the food dye seems to be headed in one particular direction, that’s where the leak is.

 Vinyl pool leaks are somewhat harder to detect, but a professional has various means to do it.
 If you’re doing it yourself, look for the places where the vinyl lining is pierced by drains or pool equipment.
 If you can’t find it in those areas, you’ll just have to take it easy and, well, just look very carefully from end to end.